 Students in this program will gain an advanced knowledge of theoretical and conceptual components of the management disciplines and develop their abilities to independently undertake original research within the domain of management disciplines.
 Students will also develop research related skills and work to understand, practice, and examine ethical considerations in management research.
 The program achieves these goals through intensive and stimulating seminars, energetic class discussions, research assignments, and a research project/thesis supervised by our qualified faculty.

-Although it is not required that students choose a major, research will typically take place within one of the following discipline area established at the school.
+Students will be required to conduct a research project in fulfillment of their MScMgt degree.
+Research will typically take place within one of the following discipline area established at the school.

 Topics include logistical efficiencies, quality control, manufacturing and service production, enterprise resource planning, and capacity planning.

 Topics include research analysis, advertising account and sales management, public relations, product development, inventory and distribution control.

 Topics include money and banking, capital markets, investments, and financial analysis, and public sector finance.

 Topics include training and development, labor relations, benefits management, and policy development.

 Students will have to complete a thesis or research project, the topic of which will be chosen in consultation with their supervisor.
 To understand each of these research areas in more depth, please view the Research that is conducted by our faculty members.

 The MScMgt program is offered on a full-time basis (1 year) and part-time basis (3 years).

 For more official and specific language regarding the admission requirements, please visit the most recent calendar entry for the program.
 Please note that meeting the minimum program requirements does not guarantee admission.
 This is a competitive program in which students must be able to demonstrate strong writing skills and research ability.